cubby02/wecart-api/README.md

     },
 ```

-<u>We use a termporary API Server at the moment</u>.
+<ins>We use a termporary API Server at the moment</ins>.
 Paki copy paste nalang ng maigi thankyou.

 Live API available at: https://wecart.gq/